Tools4everBV/HelloID-Conn-Prov-Target-CAPP12/README.md

   $departmentLookupValue = { $_.Department.ExternalId }  # Employments
   $positionLookupValue = { $_.Title.ExternalId }   # Assignments
   ```

+#### Delete account is not supported

+The CAPP12 API does not support delete actions.
+This means that you will not be able to delete accounts.

 #### Resource Script
 CAPP12 works with positions and departments that match names from HR.
 Therefore, the connector creates positions and departments in the resource script.
 There are three types of resource scripts recommended for a comprehensive implementation: